invatechs/adams/README.md

 # Adams
-ADAMS stants for "automated deploy and monitoring system".
+ADAMS stands for "automated deploy and monitoring system".
 It uses GitHub and BitBucket webhooks to deploy and notify with [sender-js](https://www.npmjs.com/package/sender-js).

 1. Start it on your server;